Updated:

 In this regard, Thoms David Hurst in the first page of his book ‘Skull Wars: Kennewick Man, Archaeology, and the Battle for Native American Identity’ mentions the ‘power to name’ wielded by Columbus on behalf of Spain in 1492 and by James Cabot in 1497 on behalf of England regarding the naming of the Island they found in Atlantic Ocean.

-The power of Columbus in those days may be the military might that could not be opposed by the Natives of Guanahani, as they called their home land.
+The power of Columbus in those days may be the military might that could not be opposed by the Natives of Guanahani, as they called their homeland.
 The skill of defining a land and the people as well as utilising them to the advantages of the Europeans might have given them a unique capacity of owning them by exploring the natural resources through migrants.

-Moreover, the view point of scientific community that stopping them from examining the Kennewick man’s remains may result in depriving the people to have knowledge about the remote past that is not known, until now, can be contested as they do not have the legal right to test and compare the DNA of the ancient remains with present people of different races indicates the deep racial division even in the modern era.
+Moreover, the viewpoint of scientific community that stopping them from examining the Kennewick man’s remains may result in depriving the people to have knowledge about the remote past that is not known, until now, can be contested as they do not have the legal right to test and compare the DNA of the ancient remains with present people of different races indicates the deep racial division even in the modern era.

 The Power to Study and Explore the Past

-Owning the past comes from the findings of the research that establishhes one community’s existence in a land in the remote past.
+Owning the past comes from the findings of the research that establish one community’s existence in a land in the remote past.
 Coming to the Columbus fact again, he named the Caribbean Islands as India or Indies without knowing the fact that they are not actually the part of India, which is east of Indus.

 As he explored towards west in search of an Eastern country India, he thought the Islands that came in his way as the one he came out searching.
 As per the then and the present facts, his assumptions were false and the land he found is not India but is America.

 Though the history corrected the wrong committed by Columbus by identifying America and Caribbean Islands as India, the present context of an attempt of owning the origin of Kennewick man’s identity to Caucasians is not justifiable.
-This argument can find ground in the research findings that DNA haplo group X, which was found in Red Indians was also found in the people from Western Europe.[1]
+This argument can find ground in the research findings that DNA haplogroup X, which was found in Red Indians was also found in the people from Western Europe.

 With his Tiffany Silver Bowie knife, fringed buckskin shirt, and alligator boots, Roosevelt managed to combine an aristocratic style with a no-nonsense image of frontier America.
 In the first volume of The Winning of the West (1889), he warned the sentimentalists that the Indians had no real title to America because they had never effectively occupied the land’ (139).

-In this regard Thomas David Hurst (2000) mentions Alan Trachtenberg’s words as ‘the westward experience, a foreclosing event, an inevitable advance from low to high, from simple to complex, and in more senses than one, from Indian to American’ (140).
+In this regard, Thomas David Hurst (2000) mentions Alan Trachtenberg’s words as ‘the westward experience, a foreclosing event, an inevitable advance from low to high, from simple to complex, and in more senses than one, from Indian to American’ (140).

 This may also be true that Archaeology in the generation of Roosevelt has been a way to document the course of American culture from evolutionary stage to the next-from “Indian to American” and in the process, validate the doctrines of progress and manifest destiny.
 Archaeologists and historians usually obliged them, admits the historian Frederick Hoxie, providing the American public “with the image of an Indian people and Indian history that conformed to the power relationships of the day (140).